SAP/ui5-webcomponents/docs/5-development/04-understanding-hbs-templates.md

 All attributes that had the `?` prefix and were bound to a falsy value are gone from DOM.

-However, if one did not use the `?` prefix:
+However, if you did not use the `?` prefix:

 ```html
 <input